netfoundry/mop/quickstarts/docs/cloud/gcp/getting-started.md

 # Overview
-This getting started guide will explain how to launch a NetFoundry application gateway in the GCP compute engine.
+This getting started guide will explain how to launch a NetFoundry Zero Trust Networking into the GCP compute engine.

 ## Launching an instance in GCP